 The ingredients of La Roche Posay products will vary significantly from one product to another.
 However, it’s safe to say that most La Roche Posay products are not vegan.

-This is because the company typically uses several animal-based ingredients and byproducts in their formulas.
+The company typically uses several animal-based ingredients and byproducts in its formulas.
 For example, Toleriane Extension Mascara contains beeswax.

 You can also find plenty of animal-sourced ingredients in their products, including Lanolin and honey.